gc820/CMEECourseWork/week4/README.md

 # CMEE Coursework: Week 4

 ## Description
-This repository contains a collection of R scripts and related files from the Week 4 CMEE bootcamp coursework.
-These files cover statistical modeling, time-series analysis, tree height computation, and basic Python and LaTeX integrations.
+This repository contains a collection of R scripts, Python files, and LaTeX examples from the Week 4 CMEE bootcamp coursework.
+These files demonstrate statistical modeling, time-series analysis, tree height computation, and integrations with Python and LaTeX.
+Additionally, a Jupyter Notebook example showcasing Python scripting is included.
 ## Languages
 - **R**: (version 4.3.3)
 - **Python**: (version 3.12.3)
 - **LaTeX**
+- **Jupyter Notebook or JupyterLab**

 ## Dependencies